Teqqles/how-many-mobile-meeple/README.md

 ## About

-How Many Mobile Meeple is the sister project to the web based [How Many Meeples](https://github.com/how-many-meeple/how-many-meeples).
+How Many Mobile Meeple is the sister project to [How Many Meeples](https://github.com/how-many-meeple/how-many-meeples) but utilising the Flutter UI tool.
 We share a common [API](https://github.com/how-many-meeple/bgg-game-selector-api) and a common goal.
 These are a group of passion projects created to help Board Gamers throughout the world play a better variety of games from their collections, or those of others.

 ## Features